ApiGen/ApiGen/README.md

 ## Installation ##

-The preferred installation way is using the PEAR package.
+The preferred installation way is using the PEAR package but there are three more ways how to install ApiGen.

+### PEAR ###

 PEAR is a distribution system for PHP packages.
 It is bundled with PHP since the 4.3 version and it is easy to use.

 Unlike the GitHub version that contains everything you need to use it, the PEAR package contains only ApiGen itself.
 Its dependencies (Nette, Texy, FSHL and TokenReflection) have to be installed separately.
 But do not panic, the PEAR installer will take care of it (almost).